High order symplectic partitioned Lie group methods: Numerical tests

 \section{Numerical tests}

-The methods were tested on the test problem ``dipole on a stick'' (see \Fref{fig:dipole-on-a-stick}), a pendulum consisting of a long straight rod of length $1$, with one end fixed, but freely rotating, at the origin, and a shorter rod of length $2\alpha$ attached perpendicularly to the long rod at the other end.
+To test our methods, we constructed a Hamiltonian test problem which we call ``dipole on a stick'' (see \Fref{fig:dipole-on-a-stick}).
+The problem models a pendulum consisting of a long straight rod of length~$1$, with one end fixed (but freely rotating) at the origin, and a shorter rod of length $2\alpha$ with its centre attached perpendicularly to the long rod at the other end.
 At each of the endpoints of the shorter rod there are charged particles with masses $m/2$ and electric charges~$\pm q$.
 The rods are assumed to be massless.
 The pendulum is affected by gravity in the negative~$\mathrm{e}_3$-direction and the electric field generated by a charged particle at position $z=(0,0,-3/2)\trans$ of charge $\beta$.
 The physical constants for specific gravity and electric force are set equal to 1.
+We chose this test problem so that it would have chaotic behaviour and conserved energy, with $\LieSO(3)$ as configuration space.

 If we let $y_{+}(t), y_{-}(t)$ denote the positions of the positive and negative charge, respectively, the position of the pendulum can be described uniquely by the matrix $g(t) \in \LieSO(3)$ such that $y_{\pm}(t) = g(t)y_{\pm}^0$, where $y_{\pm}^{0} = (0, \pm \alpha, -1)\trans$ is the position of the two charged particles in reference or body coordinates.
 Using the standard identification of $\Lieso(3)$ with $\RR^3$ and of $\Lieso(3)^{*}$ with $\RR^3$ via the standard inner product, the state of the system $(g, \mu)$, can be represented with $g\in \LieSO(3)$ as a $3\times 3$ real matrix, and $\mu \in \Lieso(3)^{*}$ as a vector in $\RR^3$.